electric-sql/electric/website/docs/guides/writing-your-own-client.md

         if response.status_code == 200:
             self.messages.append(response.json())

-            # If we're up-to-date, switch into live mode and process
+            # If we've recieved a frontier control message, switch into
-            # the accumulated messages.
+            # live mode and process the accumulated change messages.
-            if 'electric-up-to-date' in response.headers:
+            if 'electric-frontier' in response.headers:
                 self.live = True
                 self.process_messages()